 Chapter 6 – Hit The North

 Tuesday 5th April 1988.
 Kuwait Airlines Flight 422 is hijacked while en route from Bangkok, Thailand to Kuwait.
 The hijackers demand the release of seventeen Shiite Muslim prisoners held by Kuwait.
 Kuwait refuses to release the prisoners, leading to a sixteen-day siege across three continents.
 Two passengers are killed before the siege ends.
-Meanwhile Inga-Maria leaves Bath, before moving on to Cambridge and then travelling with her Interrail ticket by train to Bristol and then Liverpool.
+Meanwhile Inga-Maria leaves Bath, before moving on to Cambridge and then travelling with her Interrail ticket to catch a connecting train in Bristol that would take her to Liverpool.
 Whilst in the latter, she could have visited the famous Liverpool docks, or Mathew Street, home to the site of the world-renowned Cavern, the tiny underground club where The Beatles built up a local following playing hundreds of concerts.
 She could have taken in a tour of the famous Liverpool football team’s ground Anfield or their rivals Everton’s ground Goodison Park, or gone shopping in the centre of Liverpool.
 Her diary however mentions that she only “Took a short walk through Liverpool station region”, before she was on the move once again, this time travelling to Preston in Lancashire, near Manchester.
 Preston, which back in 1988 was still a town but gained city status in 2002, is the hub for connecting rail services in the North West of England.
 Inga-Maria didn’t stay long in Preston either before again using her InterRail ticket to venture much further north, this time to Scotland.

 Nowadays it’s hard enough to get out of bed without half the world knowing.
 Back in 1988 there was no internet, very little CCTV, no smartphones, and mobile phones were the size and weight of a house brick and pretty much exclusively the property of Gordon Gekko-types ‘in the city’ anyway.
 It was so much more of a disconnected world, with all of the positives and negatives that entails.
 All investigators and by extension all we have to go on are the contents of the postcards Inga-Maria sent, her diary and the memories of the phone calls received by her family.
 Otherwise there’s a cloud of mystery shrouding the surroundings.